-Challenge yourself in Brevard’s renowned Music program.
-At Brevard, you’ll find a vibrant community of student musicians, a world-class performance facility, breathtaking scenery, and faculty who are active performers.
-Your musical studies here will prepare you for a variety of paths – graduate school, teaching, performance, or careers outside the field – and will set you on a lifelong journey of artistic and intellectual growth.
+Don’t just perform - transform!
+At Brevard, you’ll find a vibrant community of student musicians, a world-class performance facility, breathtaking scenery, and faculty who are passionate about your success.
+Your musical studies here will prepare you for a variety of paths – graduate school, teaching, performance, or other careers in or outside the music field – and will set you on a lifelong journey of artistic and intellectual growth.

 *Have questions about our music department?
 Send an email to firstname.lastname@example.org.

 - Audition for the Asheville Lyric Opera, the Brevard Philharmonic, or the Asheville or Hendersonville Symphonies.
-Many Brevard music students have performed as subs or extras in regional orchestras and the Asheville Lyric Opera.
-A student recently performed a principal role in the opera Dead Man Walking and shared the stage with two Metropolitan Opera veterans.
+Many Brevard music students have performed in regional orchestras and the Asheville Lyric Opera.
+A student recently performed a principal role in the opera Dead Man Walking, sharing the stage with two Metropolitan Opera veterans.

 - Write professional concert reviews as an intern for Classical Voice of North Carolina.
 We provide exclusive internships as music or theater critics with Classical Voice of North Carolina, a statewide online arts journal.
 Interns attend concerts or theater events and submit their reviews to CVNC editors, who mentor them and prepare their copy for publication online.
 Several Brevard graduates are now successful professional art journalists because of this incredible opportunity.

 - Make your mark as a performer or scholar at regional conferences, auditions, and symposia.
-Once per semester, Brevard voice students attend state chapter conference auditions for the National Association of Teachers of Singing.
+Once per semester, Brevard voice students attend state chapter auditions for the National Association of Teachers of Singing.
 They perform for a panel of teachers and observe master classes, performances, and a winner’s recital.
-In Fall 2013, two Brevard students won their respective categories,marking the first time Brevard College has had two first place scorers at these auditions.
-Brevard has also had one Mid-Atlantic regional first place winner, six regional qualifiers, and three first-place state winners.
+Brevard students regularly place at the state level and advance to regional auditions.
+A few have even advanced to the national auditions.
+Brevard faculty have also taken music students to conferences of the Percussive Arts Society, North Carolina Educators’ Association, and the Amercian Musicological Society.

 - Learn more about music scholarships under “Fine Arts Scholarships”

-- Instrumental - Symphonic Winds, Jazz Ensemble, Jazz Combos, Chamber Music, Percussion Ensemble
+- Instrumental - Wind Ensemble, Jazz Ensemble, Jazz Combos, Chamber Music, Percussion Ensemble

-- Vocal - Concert Choir, Chamber Chorale, Opera Scenes, Musical Theatre
+- Vocal - Concert Choir, Chamber Singers, Opera Scenes, Musical Theatre

 A Music degree from Brevard can lead to careers in a variety of fields.
-Here’s a small sample of the positions currently held by BC Music graduates:
+Here are some samples of the accomplishments and positions held by BC Music graduates: